teemutontti/weather-app/README.md

 ## Features

+- Can be used to check daily weather.
+- Also shows forecasts for the following 2 days.
 - Real-time weather data retrieval
 - User-friendly interface
 - Worldwide weather info

-## Usage

-- Can be used to check daily weather.
-- Also shows forecasts for the following 2 days.

 ## Copyright